nickyhajal/world-domination-summit/_content/connect.md

 # WDS is growing!
 For the first time in history, we're inviting _everyone_ to join us for an all-new experience called WDS Connect.

 <div class="zig-zags_blue"></div>
-<h3 class="sub-karla">Our main stage (now called "360") experience is sold out, but you can still participate in dozens of meetups, group conversations, and even a spectactular closing party at the end of the week.</h3>
+<h3 class="sub-karla">Our main stage (now called "360") experience is sold out, but you can still participate in dozens of meetups, group conversations, and even a spectacular closing party at the end of the week.</h3>
 <script type="text/javascript" src="https://js.stripe.com/v2/"></script>
 <div class="connect-purchase-area"></div>
 <br>